amplitude/amplitude-docs/content/collections/analytics/en/share-external.md

 ## Copy, edit, or delete a public link

-You can view and manage all your public links by navigating to *Settings > Content Access,* or by clicking *Share > Manage public links* from within the chart, dashboard, or notebook you want to manage.
+You can view and manage all your public links by navigating to *Settings > Organization Settings > Content Access,* or by clicking *Share > Manage public links* from within the chart, dashboard, or notebook you want to manage.

 ![public_links_3.png](/docs/output/img/analytics/public_links_3.png)